-Both the Master of Science in Acupuncture program and the Master of Science in Traditional Chinese Medicine Master’s Degree program (Oriental Medicine program) of the University of Bridgeport are programmatically accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is the recognized accrediting agency for the approval of programs preparing acupuncture and oriental medicine practitioners.
+The Master of Science in Acupuncture program, Master of Science in Traditional Chinese Medicine, and the Doctor of Traditional Chinese Medicine programs of the University of Bridgeport are programmatically accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is the recognized accrediting agency for the approval of programs preparing acupuncture and oriental medicine practitioners.

 In June 2003, the MS-Acupuncture was accredited by the State of Connecticut Department of Higher Education allowing the UB Acupuncture Institute to offer the Masters of Science-Acupuncture degree.